-Information about registration for Step 1 will be sent to students via email from the UWSOM Registrar’s Office.
+Information about registration for Step 1 will be sent to students via email from the Academic Support office from email@example.com .
 Arrangements for registering and securing the test date and location for taking Step 1 are done online – and are each student’s responsibility.
-If you have any questions about the application and registration process, please contact the Student Affairs Office or the Registrar’s Office.
+If you have any questions about the application and registration process, please contact the Registrars at firstname.lastname@example.org

-If you wish to request any special accommodations during the test administration, you must provide additional information required by the NBME Office that includes specific, current documentation related to the requested accommodation.
-If you have any questions about this, please refer to the USMLE information bulletin or contact Dr. Raye Maestas.
+If you wish to apply for any accommodations during the test administration, know that this is not the same process as the University of Washington DRS accommodations and will require additional information to be sent to the NBME that includes specific, current documentation related to the requested accommodation.
+If you have any questions about this, please refer to the USMLE website https://www.usmle.org/test-accommodations/ and reach out to Meghan Matthews Senior Access Coordinator at Disability Resources for Students email: email@example.com website: https://www.usmle.org/test-accommodations/ .
 All accommodations must be approved by the NBME Office prior to the testing date.
-It is very important that you start this process very early as it can take a long time for accommodations to be approved.
-You need to be working with your academic support staff and Dr. Maestas to make sure that all policies and procedures are in place.
+It is very important that you start this process very early as it can take 60-90 days for accommodations to be approved.
+Remember, NBME accommodations are not the same as the University of Washington testing accommodations through DRS.

 The entire process of registering for your Step 1 examination will take approximately 4-6 weeks.
-Once you’ve completed registration on the NBME website, the UWSOM Registrar’s office will verify your status; after verification, you will be able to schedule your exact test date and site through Prometric.
-You must take Step 1 before starting the Patient Care Phase of the curriculum.
+Once you’ve completed registration on the NBME website, the UWSOM Registrar’s office will review your Certification of Identification and verify your enrollment status; after verification, you will be able to schedule your exact test date and site through Prometric.

 Instructions for Registration